 Not to be confused with 2016's Suicide Squad by David Ayer, The Suicide Squad by James Gunn dropped in 2021 as a sequel to its predecessor.
 Don't know who the Suicide Squad are?
 We'll catch you up and explain why they're great!

 The Suicide Squad (formally known as Task Force X) was put together by Amanda Waller as a team of incarcerated supervillains who could be dispatched on dangerous missions with zero risk of consequence—if they died along the way, who cares?

 All of the supervillains captured by the government were put up for selection to the team, entirely at Waller's direction.
 Upon being picked, bombs are placed in their necks; if they don't comply with orders, they'll be killed via remote detonation.

 Several DC villains have been selected for Task Force X—whether willingly or not.
-Here’s our ranking of the best Suicide Squad characters from the two movies.
+Here's our ranking of the best Suicide Squad characters.